MaterializeInc/mz-hack-day-july-2023/worked_examples/electives.md

         FROM bids, auctions
         WHERE bids.auction_id = auctions.id
     ),
-    -- directed chain between two accounts, with minimum bid and chain length. chain (source bigint, target bigint, amount integer, hops integer) AS ( SELECT DISTINCT ON (source, target) source, target, amount, hops FROM (
+    candidates (source bigint, target bigint, amount integer, hops integer) AS ( SELECT
-            SELECT
             chain.source,
             link.target,
-                CASE WHEN chain.amount < link.amount
+            CASE WHEN chain.amount > link.amount
                     THEN link.amount
                     ELSE chain.amount
                     END as amount,
             chain.hops + link.hops as hops
         FROM chain, link
         WHERE chain.target = link.source
         UNION ALL
         SELECT * FROM link
-        )
+    ),
+    -- directed chain between two accounts, with minimum bid and chain length. chain (source bigint, target bigint, amount integer, hops integer) AS ( SELECT DISTINCT ON (source, target) source, target, amount, hops FROM candidates
-        -- Ordeing by `hops` ascending prevents unboundedly increase.
+        -- Ordeing by `hops` ascending prevents unbounded increase.
         ORDER BY source, target, amount DESC, hops ASC )
 -- those accounts that loop back to themselves.
-SELECT source, amount
+SELECT source, amount, hops
 FROM chain
 WHERE chain.source = chain.target;
 ```

 </details>

+Can you write a query from the output above that rediscovers the cycle from the evidence of the amount and hops?
+Can you modify the query to leave breadcrumbs behind to make this discovery efficient and interactive?

+---

 ## Integration with BI tools